Kuharenko/env-manager/README.md

-# Env Establisher
+# Env Replacer

 ## Overview

-Env Establisher is a powerful tool for managing environment files across multiple projects.
+Env Replacer is a powerful tool for managing environment files across multiple projects.
 It simplifies the process of switching between different environment configurations, ensuring consistency and reducing the risk of errors.

 ## Installation

-To install Env Establisher globally using Composer, run the following command:
+To install Env Replacer globally using Composer, run the following command:

 ```bash
 composer global require kukharenko/env-manager